crystal-lang/rfcs/text/0009-lifetime-event_loop.md

 > [!CAUTION]
 >
 > Moving file descriptors with pending operations between event loop instances –
-> i.e. between threads with `-Dpreview_md` – is an error.
+> i.e. between threads with `-Dpreview_mt` – is an error.
 If you need this
 > behaviour, it's best to stay with `libevent` via `-Devloop=libevent`.

 It supports the multi-threading preview (`-Dpreview_mt`) with one event loop